 The General fund is the chief operating fund of the Charter School.
-At the end of the current year, unassigned fund balance of the General fund was \$225,734.
-This is mainly due to the PPP Loan obtained by the school that is listed as restricted funds.
+At the end of the current year, unassigned fund balance of the General fund was \$240,575.
 As a measure of the General fund's liquidity, it may be useful to compare both unassigned fund balance and total fund balance to total fund expenditures.
-Unassigned fund balance represents 6.2 percent of total General fund expenditures.
+Unassigned fund balance represents 5.9 percent of total General fund expenditures.